shuait/cvat/cvat/apps/documentation/user_guide.md

 ### How to annotate

-1. Create a worker by pushing the "Create Track" button on the bottom right of the screen.
+1. Create a worker by pushing the "Create Worker" button on the bottom right of the screen.

         ![](static/documentation/images/image015.jpg)